 Does the fermentation process make a difference?
 What would happen if you just buried your food waste?

 If you put your food scraps into a traditional compost pile or buried them straight into the ground they would (eventually) become soil.
 However, the process takes longer.
 During this time many of the nutrients could be leached out and much of the carbon in the compost could be lost to the atmosphere in the form of methane and carbon dioxide.
-And don’t forget, those bokashi microbes allow us to be a bit lazier and throw everything into our bokashi composters without risk of attracting pests.
+And don’t forget, those bokashi microbes allow us to be a bit lazier and throw everything into our bokashi composters without the risk of attracting pests.
 Putting all of your food waste into your traditional composter is often an open invitation to local pests.

 By fermenting your food waste, the bokashi microbes produce a variety of beneficial substances including enzymes, vitamins, amino acids, trace minerals, some plant hormones, and organic acids.
 In addition, the acidic environment created during the fermentation process helps control pathogens and damages seeds.